Xenovative/WA-BOT/README.md

 - `!clear` - Clear conversation history
 - `!provider [name]` - Get or set LLM provider (openai, openrouter, ollama)
 - `!model [name]` - Get or set model for current provider

+### Web Management Console

+The bot includes a web-based management console that can be accessed at `http://localhost:3000` (or the port specified in your .env file).
+The console includes the following features:

+#### Triggers Tab

+The Triggers tab allows you to configure words or phrases that will activate the bot in group chats.
+When any of these trigger words appear in a message, the bot will respond.

+- **Group Chat Triggers**: These are the primary words that activate the bot in group chats.
+- **Custom Triggers**: Additional trigger words for specific use cases.

+For each type of trigger, you can:
+- Add new triggers
+- Edit existing triggers (click the pencil icon)
+- Delete triggers (click the trash icon)
+- Save changes to persist them

+All triggers are case-insensitive.
+The bot will respond if any configured trigger word appears anywhere in a message.

 ## Development